asujaykk/Self-Driving-Car-CARLA-ROS2/README.md

        ros2 launch carla_ros_bridge carla_ros_bridge_with_example_ego_vehicle.launch.py

+#### 3. Use route planner to find the best route from vehicle location to destination point.
+1. For route planning we will be using waypoint publisher which is part of ROS2 package. to initiate waypoint publisher run following command in a new terminal (terminal 3)

+        ros2 launch carla_waypoint_publisher carla_waypoint_publisher.launch.py

+#### 4. Use a controller to control the vehicle to follow the route
+1. We will be using the local planner package in carla ros2 bridge For controlling the vehicle or to follow the published waypoints (route) in carla.
+   To initate the local planner please run the following command from a new terminal (terminal 4) as follows,

+          ros2 run carla_ad_agent local_planner

-#### 3. Use Navigatiobn HMI to select destination location in the map.
+#### 5. Use Navigatiobn HMI to select destination location in the map.
 1. Source navigation package
-   Open a new terminal (terminal 3) and run following command
+   Open a new terminal (terminal 5) and run following command

          source install/setup.bash
 2. Run navigation node with following command

           ros2 run navigation navigation_hmi
-3. Open a new terminal (terminal 4) and run following command to open rviz2
+3. Open a new terminal (terminal 6) and run following command to open rviz2

           rviz2
-5. Select marker to show carla_road_network topic.
-6. Select
+5. select the carla_road_network topic to visualize the road network in rviz2
+6. select carla\here\marker topic to visualize the vehicle in rviz2
+7. Now chose goal pose option to select the destination point in the road network.
+8. Once you select the goal pose, you can see the new route created by waypoint publisher in the map
+9. And at this moment the vehicle will start driving towwards this location.